-The subject site is located within a commercial zone (C2, General Business District) where commercial development is specifically allowed to include retail storefronts.
+The subject site is located within a commercial zone (C1, Local Business District) where commercial development is specifically allowed to include retail storefronts.
 In addition, the property is located on one of the City's primary commercial corridors which is predominantly intended for commercial uses.
-Pursuant to the CMMC, cannabis retail storefronts and non-storefronts (delivery) are permitted uses in the City's commercial zones and are subject to extensive regulation (as specifically described in this report).
+Pursuant to the CMMC, cannabis retail storefronts and nonstorefronts (delivery) are permitted uses in the City's commercial zones and are subject to extensive regulation (as specifically described in this report).
 These regulations are adopted to prevent land use inconsistencies with adjacent properties.
 Additionally, the proposed cannabis retail storefront use is not located within 1,000 feet of a K-12 school, playground, licensed child daycare, or homeless shelter, or within 600 feet of a youth center.
-All retail sales would take place underroof and no outdoor storage or sales are proposed nor would be allowed.
-Staff does not anticipate that the proposed retail cannabis use would be materially detrimental to the adjacent uses that include an automotive repair shop and several multi-tenant commercial centers with a variety of retail businesses (restaurants, bars, beauty parlors, grocery stores, and other service amenities).
+All retail sales would take place underroof, no outdoor storage or sales are proposed nor would be allowed and delivery operations would be conditioned to be compliant with applicable local and State laws.
+Staff does not anticipate that the proposed retail cannabis use would be materially detrimental to the adjacent uses that include several multi-tenant commercial centers with a variety of retail businesses (restaurants, bars, beauty parlors, grocery store, automotive dealerships, and other service amenities).
+In addition, staff does not anticipate that the use would be materially detrimental to the existing businesses onsite since there is sufficient parking available for all of the businesses and as conditioned, the circulation would not have a negative impact.
+Therefore, the retail cannabis use would be compatible with other properties within the area, and in compliance with local and State requirements.